duicleme/compress/README.md

 It is used Visual Studio 2022  .

-wbenny used ...  zip compress decompress ..

-compress.zip
-decompress.zip
+you have to decompress a source.zip file to source directory . when rebuilding ..